Tommahawk65/MS1-new-/README.md

   - The footer section includes links to the relevant social media sites for the band.
 The links will open to a new tab to allow easy navigation for the user.

   - The footer is valuable to the user as it encourages them to keep connected via social media.
+Having the links open on a new tab keeps the user on the website as opposed to being directed away by the link.

 ![Footer](/assets/images/README-Images/page-footer.png)